UofT-DSI/sql/README.md

 Learners are first introduced to data modelling and how to think about the structure of databases.
 The majority of the course is devoted learning the necessary commands and their syntax to properly extract information from database.
 Throughout the entire course, students will learn how to problem solve through live coding.

-Additionally, the course will explore SQL databases in everyday life, and how R and Python interact with SQL databases when performing statistical analysis or machine learning tasks.
-Learners will be introduced to principles around reproducibility, sharing data, and data ethics (for example, respecting those whose data we use).
-This course will also cover professional skills such as communication (with a variety of stakeholders) and documentation.

 ## Course Contacts
 - Instructor: Emails to Thomas (he/him) can be sent to [twillrose@proton.me](mailto:twillrose@proton.me)
 - TA: Emails to Ananya (she/her) can be sent to [ananya.jha@mail.utoronto.ca](mailto:ananya.jha@mail.utoronto.ca)